nick-lang/MVC-Crud/README.md

 #Library
 This project was created by Nick Lang.

-Library is a basic Spring-MVC Crud app that uses html and css for presentation.
+Library is a basic Spring-MVC Crud app that stores book objects.
+Library uses HTML and CSS for presentation.
+A JSON is parsed to dynamically fetch cover images.

 This project can be found functioning at http://www.nicklang.io:8080/Bookmark/